giacoletti/sportshoes_client/README.md

 - I had to cut the first and second slide of the slideshow/carousel to make it flush at the bottom.
 An alternative would have been squeezing the height to make them flush, but it would have distorted the images.
 - I was not able to retrieve the right Google Font from the .psd file provided.
 I have 'Krita' on my Linux computer, which is an open-source graphics editor kinda like Photoshop, but I'm not very familiar with it.
 As a result I've choosen Google Fonts that were a close match.
 - I have applied a 'fade' effect to the slideshow.
 I think it's nicer than the classic sliding, but this should be discussed with the team/product owner.
-- When running the application on localhost, on Google Chrome browser, the font size appears smaller compared to the Cypress test runner.
-When running on localhost on Mozilla Firefox, the font size appears the same as it is on Cypress.
 - In the current state, the banners at the bottom of the view have a clickable link "READ MORE".
 I may have misunderstood the instructions, to make the whole banner clickable I can add a "onClick" event to them.
 - I was not able to reproduce the slideshow indicator dots identically to the demo picture provided.
 I made them as similar as I could.
 - I have added an end2end test that checks if the slideshow scrolls automatically every 5 seconds.
 The whole test adds 15 seconds to the total Cypress testing time.
 Needs to discuss if it's gonna be a problem or not (For example in a Continuous Integration setup).